Group topologies on automorphism groups of homogeneous structures: Zariski topology

 \subsubsection{Random tournament}

 A {\it tournament} is a digraph where there is exactly one edge between every pair of vertices.
 According to Lachlan's classification there are only three countable homogeneous tournaments up to isomorphism: the dense linear order on the rational numbers $\mathbb Q$, the dense local order $S(2)$, and the tournament $T^\infty$ that is universal for the set of all finite tournaments.
-It is easy to check that the classes of finite substructure of homogeneous digraphs are $2$-ND.
+It is easy to check that the classes of finite substructure of homogeneous tournaments (also homogeneous digraphs) are $2$-ND.
 Moreover, the algebraic closure in all three cases is trivial.
 One can show the following in this case: \begin{lem} Given a non-trivial automorphism $\alpha\in \Aut{T^\infty}$ and any finite subset $A$ of $T^\infty$ and $b\in T^\infty\backslash A$ there is a realisation $c\in \typ(b/A)$ such that $c\in \mov(\alpha)$. \end{lem} \begin{proof} One can easily show $\mov(\alpha)$ is infinite when $\alpha$ is non-trivial.
 Then consider $t\in \mov(\alpha)$ where $t,\alpha(t)\notin A$.
-Let $B=A\cup \{t,\alpha(t)\}$ and consider the tournament $C=B\cup \{c\}$ where $c\notin B$, and $c$ and $b$ has the same qf-type over $A$ and moreover $c$ relates to $t$ and $\alpha(t)$ with an opposite direction.
+Let $B=A\cup \{t,\alpha(t)\}$ and consider the tournament $C=B\cup \{c\}$ where $c\notin B$, and $c$ and $t$ has the same qf-type over $A$ and moreover $c$ relates to $t$ and $\alpha(t)$ with an opposite direction.
 Then $C$ is a tournament and $B\subseteq C$ and by the theorem of Fra\"iss\'e one can find a copy of $C$ in $M$ over $B$.
-With abuse of notation denote it again by $C$ then $c\in \mov(\alpha)$. \end{proof} Then from Lemma \ref{lem-tech-rich} and Corollary \ref{cor-zariski} we conclude \begin{cor} The Zariski topology $\tau_Z$ in $\Aut{T^\infty}$ is not a group topology. \end{cor} However, it is not hard to see that not all non-trivial automorphism $\alpha$ where $\alpha\in \Aut{\M}$ and $\M\in \{\mathbb Q,S(2)\}$ is strongly unbounded.
+With abuse of notation denote it again by $C$.
+Then $c\in \mov(\alpha)$. \end{proof} Then from Lemma \ref{lem-tech-rich} and Corollary \ref{cor-zariski} we conclude \begin{cor} The Zariski topology $\tau_Z$ in $\Aut{T^\infty}$ is not a group topology. \end{cor} However, it is not hard to see that if $\M\in \{\mathbb Q,S(2)\}$ then there are non-trivial automorphisms of $\M$ which are not strongly unbounded.

 [0]{\Aut R}